perusworld/node-ts-express-base/README.md

 - `npm test` - Run tests
 - `npm run start:watch` - Start with nodemon for development
 - `npm run start:build` - Start Webpack in watch mode

+## Auto-mapping Session Keys by IP

+When both `ENABLE_SESSION_ISOLATION=true` and `AUTO_MAP_SESSION_BY_IP=true` are set, the application will automatically generate session keys based on client IP addresses when no explicit session key is provided in the request.

+### How it works:

+1. **Request without session key**: When a request comes in without a session key in header, query parameter, or cookie
+2. **IP detection**: The client's IP address is extracted using the same logic as IP restriction middleware
+3. **Session key generation**: A session key is generated in the format `ip_<sanitized_ip_address>`
+4. **Session mapping**: The IP address is mapped to this session key for future requests
+5. **Data isolation**: Each IP gets its own isolated database instance

+### Example:

+- Request from `192.168.1.100` without session key → Session key: `ip_192_168_1_100`
+- Request from `2001:db8::1` without session key → Session key: `ip_2001_db8__1`
+- Request with explicit session key → Uses the explicit session key (auto-mapping is bypassed)

+### API Endpoints:

+- `GET /api/v1/sessions/ip-mappings` - Get IP-session mapping statistics
+- `DELETE /api/v1/sessions/ip-mappings` - Clear all IP-session mappings

 ## Project Structure